lutpan/Customer-Segmentation/README.md

 - Recency = Latest Transaction Date - Last Invoice Data
 - Frequency = count of invoice no. of transaction
-- Monetary = Sum of total spend for each customer id and the the distribution plot of RFM value is like this.
+- Monetary = Sum of total spend for each customer id

+and the the distribution plot of RFM value is like this.
 ![](https://github.com/lutpan/Customer-Segmentation/blob/main/image/RFM_distribution.png)

-The RFM value is set now, so i change them into 5 rank score using quantile method. the lowest the score the better. after i get all of that, i sum up the rank value RFM to labeled which class is suit for each customer (Diamond, Platinum, Gold, Silver, Bronze).
+The RFM value is set, so i change them into 5 rank score using quantile method. the lowest the score the better. after i get all of that, i sum up the rank value RFM to labeled which class is suit for each customer (Diamond, Platinum, Gold, Silver, Bronze).
 ![](https://github.com/lutpan/Customer-Segmentation/blob/main/image/class_score_distribution.png)

-Last but not least, giving the label eachs customerid based on aggregated each RFM scores (115 ,555 ,111 , etc).
+Last but not least, giving the label eachs CustomerID by combining each RFM scores (115 ,555 ,111 , etc).
 - Champions 1-2, 1-2, 1-2
 - Can’t Lose Them 4-5, 1-2, 1-2
 - Hibernating 4-5, 3-5, 1-5